 Comparing Illinois To Other States

-What Experts Say About More Homeowners Fleeing Illinois
+What Experts Say Why More Homeowners Fleeing Illinois

 Eventually, city and state taxes, fees, and regulations become so burdensome that people and corporations jump ship.
 More people are currently fleeing New York than any other metropolitan area in the nation.
 More than 1 million people have moved out of the New York City metro area since 2010 in search of greener pastures, which amounts to a negative net migration rate of 4.4 percent….What’s happening in the Big Apple is a microcosm of what’s happening in the nation’s blue states, cities and towns.
 New York, Los Angeles, Chicago — the places where power and capital have traditionally congregated — have become so over-regulated, so overpriced and mismanaged, and so morally bankrupt and soft on crime that people are leaving in droves.